-Corruption and bribery Compliance with sta healthcare fraud an Drug safety and anti-counterfeiting Recalls and adverse against counterfeiti Access and pricing Providing access to ensure fair pricing.
-Giving Charitable efforts ai advancing medical Employee health and safety Efforts to eliminate health and safety ris while at work.
-Employee wellness, development and engagement Efforts to promote e engagement; emplo retention.
-Inclusion and diversity Efforts to promote in Climate change and energy Reducing greenhou operations and pro- Ethical supply chain Ethical sourcing, en corporate responsil Manufacturing and supply-chain management Managing quality, p and supply chain.
-Green chemistry Design of chemical the generation of ha Responsible marketing Efforts to ensure that with local laws and Waste Hazardous and non Water Efforts to manage o tate, federal and international laws pertaining to nd abuse.
+Corruption and bribery Compliance with state, federal and international laws pertaining to healthcare fraud and abuse.
+Drug safety and anti-counterfeiting Recalls and adverse events; providing relevant information; efforts against counterfeiting.
+Access and pricing Providing access to products around the world, including efforts to ensure fair pricing.
+Giving Charitable efforts aimed at reducing disparities, providing access, advancing medical education and supporting local communities.
+Employee health and safety Efforts to eliminate all serious accidents and manage occupational health and safety risks to ensure employees do not come to any harm while at work.
+Employee wellness, development and engagement Efforts to promote employee wellness, development and engagement; employee benefits and well-being; recruiting and retention.
+Inclusion and diversity Efforts to promote inclusion and diversity.
+Climate change and energy Reducing greenhouse gas emissions associated with company operations and products by using energy efficiently.
+Ethical supply chain Ethical sourcing, ensuring suppliers uphold appropriate standards on corporate responsibility issues.
+Manufacturing and supply-chain management Managing quality, production capacity and inventory in manufacturing and supply chain.
+Green chemistry Design of chemical products and processes that reduce or eliminate the generation of hazardous substances.
+Responsible marketing Efforts to ensure that marketing is conducted ethically and complies with local laws and regulations.
+Waste Hazardous and nonhazardous waste recycling.
+Water Efforts to manage or reduce water use from our operations.